-The art, science and profession of residential concrete is centuries old, yet the farther we get from its origin the more complex the industry around us tries to make it.
-Understanding the basics, the strengths and the performance characteristics is the key to benefiting from and continuing to advance the industry.
-I will be taking a look at some of the common and bizarre questions that are brought to our attention at www.cfawalls.org in this new column.
+The art, science and profession of residential concrete is centuries old yet the farther we get from its origin, the more complex the industry around us tries to make it.
+Understanding the basics, the strengths and the performance characteristics is the key to benefitting from and continuing to advance the industry.
+I will be taking a look at some of the common and bazar questions that are brought to our attention at www.cfawalls.org in this new column.

 Q: A few subdivisions around me have wood foundations and I am being challenged in my belief that concrete is better.
 Is there a reason why? – Realtor